vincentjzy/OpenCorr/README.md

 >opencv_xobjdetect345.lib
 >opencv_xphoto345.lib

-5. Place the dynamic link library files (.dll) into the folder where the executable programs are built (e.g. "D\OpenCorx64\Debug\"), or the directories listed in system Path.
+5. Place the dynamic link library files (.dll) into the folder where the executable programs are built (e.g. "D:\OpenCorr\x64\Debug\", as shown in Figure 1.1), or the directories listed in system Path.

 To facilitate the configuration for beginners, we made a zip package of the three libraries and share it on [pan.baidu.com](https://pan.baidu.com/s/17qdAhXJZPLWydYiowwEzig) (code: vyfy).
 Users may download it, unzip it and set the paths according to the instructions mentioned above.